Unable to back up files (Windows)

 In Windows 8.1, Microsoft introduced smart files to conserve local hard drive space.
 If you include your OneDrive folder in your backup selection, you may need to make your files available offline before they can be backed up.

-When the Code42 app tries to access open files, the Windows Volume Shadow Service (VSS) pauses the application writing to the file and creates a snapshot of it.
+When the Code42 agent tries to access open files, the Windows Volume Shadow Service (VSS) pauses the application writing to the file and creates a snapshot of it.
 Sometimes these snapshots don’t get deleted after use.
-Since VSS limits the permissions on those snapshots, the Code42 app can't back them up.
+Since VSS limits the permissions on those snapshots, the Code42 agent can't back them up.
 See Understand and troubleshoot backing up open files with Windows VSS for additional details.

 Here is an example VSS snapshot: